Top 10 Most- Spoken Languages of India

 Gujarati Speakers: 55 million

 Gujarati is a North Indian language that is related to Hindi and derived from Sanskrit.
 Gujarati is the language of the people of Gujarat who are widely considered to be great entrepreneurs and merchants.

 Mahatma Gandhi was a native Gujarati speaker and helped to create a resurgence of Gujarati literature in India.

 Urdu Speakers: 51 million

 Where: Jammu and Kashmir

 Urdu is the official language of Pakistan.
-Much of North Indian poetry and music is written in Urdu and it is widely considered to be a beautiful and poetic language in India.
+Much of North Indian poetry and music is written in Urdu and the language is widely considered by Indians to sound beautiful and poetic.

 Red in Urdu: